-Protection for pilgrims and travellers
+Protection for pilgrims and travellers from the UK

 Meningococcal infection can cause meningitis, septicaemia or both.
 Five strains of meningococcal bacteria (A, B, C, W135 and Y) cause most cases.
 Although it occurs in all countries, it is much more common in certain areas.
 There are epidemics in the ‘meningitis belt’ of sub-Saharan Africa, usually due to meningococcal A or W135 bacteria, and from time to time there are outbreaks in other countries.